 Oral examinations must be attended by all members of the student's officially established Dissertation Examining Committee as approved by the Dean of the Graduate School.
 All examinations must be open to all members of the University of Maryland Graduate Faculty.
 Under department policy, the defense is also open to the public.
 Under normal circumstances, all members of a Dissertation Examining Committee must be physically present in the examination room during the entire dissertation defense and during the committee's private deliberations following the examination.
 Participation by telephone is not permitted under any circumstances.
-Remote participation by video teleconferencing is permitted under the following circumstances:
+Remote participation by video teleconferencing is permitted if the advisor follows the required procedures outlined by the Graduate School: https://gradschool.umd.edu/remotedefenserequest